dragon-dune/dragon-dune/docs/README.md

 6. Public agreements made in the game are binding and must be carried out, if possible.
 Public agreements can only be broken if all parties involved terminate the agreement.
+7. If the Event Card is the same suit
 7. Players may form alliances, but there can still be only one winning player.
 Forming an alliance grants your ally an alliance power.
+    Alliances can only be formed or broken during a Great Council after a Red Dragon.
     (This is a change from Dune, which allows to players to share a victory.)
+8. Players placing units in the same territory as the Troll Marker (3★) lose 3 units in that territory at the end of their movement round.
+    If there are still units in the territory after the units are removed, then the Troll Marker is also removed.

 * * *